As we migrate further away from the Sun temperature drops and volatile ices tend to dominate the bodies of the solar system.

 The presence of tridymite in Fukang further narrows the melting temperature and pressure under which it developed.

-The temperature of normal mafic (magnesium – ferric (iron)) or surface ejected basaltic lava on Earth is 700 to 1,200 °C (too cool to melt iron and form a pallasite meteorite).
+The temperature of normal mafic (magnesium – ferric (iron)) or surface ejected basaltic lava on Earth is 700 to 1,200 °C (too cool to melt iron and form a pallasite meteorite), however, interior temps and pressure could achieve this.

 Jupiter’s moon Io on the other hand expels ultramafic lava which is 1,700 to 2,000 °C.